tstachl/slidr.css/README.md

 - `.slidr-inverse`

 ### Transitions
-Currently transitions on pseudo elements is only available in FireFox.
-I didn't take the time to implement them but I'll add them as soon as they are available on webkit too.
+Currently transitions on pseudo elements is only available in Firefox and Internet Explorer 10.
+But in case the Chrome update comes available in the next few weeks I added transitions for all browsers.

 ### Demo
 [http://tstachl.github.com/slidr.css/](http://tstachl.github.com/slidr.css/)